damianburrin/WVC-Life-Edition-Data-Collector/README.md

 </b>
 <p>For some reason, which I haven't got my head round, sometimes it included the Daily energy before the Plant (Trees) in the second send - it might only send it when this is greater than 0.01 but its a strange one i've written round to be sure i don't through an error and only upload the daily if its there</p>

-Initialy I tapped the UART with an open logger and collected the data to a text file on a sdcard to see what I have The first versions of the python script read this data from a copy of the text file and then formats the data to be processesed before uploading to ThinkSpeak.
+Initialy I tapped the UART by tracing the output pins to the JP4 header on the made board and inserted jumper cables to an open logger and collected the data to a text file on a sdcard to see what I have
+The first versions of the python script read this data from a copy of the text file and then formats the data to be processesed before uploading to ThinkSpeak.
 ![Inked20230415_133328_LI](https://user-images.githubusercontent.com/18092613/234235022-c4843dd2-7ab7-402a-93a3-801890a17e90.jpg)